 Associate Professor of Management Information Systems

 Department: Management Information Systems

-Naveen Kumar is an Assistant Professor in Management Information Systems (MIS) division at the Price College of Business, University of Oklahoma, Norman and has years of experience in information systems and data science.
-Dr. Kumar holds a PhD degree from the University of Washington, Seattle (2006).
-Previously before joining academia in 2015, Dr. Kumar worked for more than 9 years as a data science researcher at Intel Corporation, one of the nation’s leading high-tech companies.
-His research interests include machine-learning and artificial intelligence techniques with a focus on developing and applying analytics methods for contemporary big data applications.
-In a short span of few years in academia, his research has been published in leading journals such as Information Systems Research, Journal of Management Information Systems, and Strategic Management Journal.
-He has also received a nomination for the Best Paper in the Conference on Information Systems and Technology (CIST), 2017.
+Naveen Kumar is an Associate Professor in the Management Information Systems (MIS) division at the Price College of Business, University of Oklahoma, Norman, and has years of experience in information systems and data science.
+Dr. Kumar holds a Ph.D. from the University of Washington, Seattle (2006).
+Before joining academia in 2015, Dr. Kumar worked for over nine years as a data science researcher at Intel Corporation, one of the nation’s leading high-tech companies.
+His research interests include large language models and artificial intelligence techniques focusing on developing and applying analytics methods for contemporary big data applications.

 Dr. Kumar has taught many executive, undergraduate, and graduate level courses in data science.
 He offers learners a variety of real-world experiences, which he shares in the classroom through storytelling and practical application exercises.
 He employs an application-oriented learning approach by relating theoretical concepts to real world industry-based scenarios, rather than delivering a didactic lecture covering the course material.
 He has helped his students in seeking internship or full-time positions in data science.
 Dr. Kumar finds it personally gratifying to hear from students after they have graduated.